-- remove the frozen bananas from the freezer and put them in a food processor.
+- Remove the frozen bananas from the freezer.
+Break into small chunks and put in the food processor.
 Add the rest of the ingredients and pulse.
-Every now and then scrape down the sides with a spatula.
-Pulse until the mixture has the texture of a soft-serve ice cream.
+Scrape the sides with a spatula and continue to pulse until the ice cream is smooth like soft-serve ice cream.
 Put the ice cream in a pint or container and put in the freezer up to two weeks.
 I like to eat it when it's still soft and very creamy.